Case Manager, Social Services Salary

 Popular Employer Salaries for Case Manager, Social Services

-The Salvation Army, Department of Human Services, Catholic Charities, Department of Social Services, and Department of Child Services are some prominent firms with considerable interest in employing a large team of Social Services Case Managers.
-Although Department of Human Services leads the field in pay with a median salary of $44K, employees there receive a wide spread of salaries, from $32K on the low end all the way up to $71K at the top.
+The Salvation Army, Department of Human Services, Department of Social Services, Catholic Charities, and Department of Child Services are some prominent firms with considerable interest in employing a large team of Social Services Case Managers.
+Although Department of Human Services leads the field in pay with a median salary of $45K, employees there receive a wide spread of salaries, from $34K on the low end all the way up to $71K at the top.

 Popular Skills for Case Manager, Social Services